Exceptional sequences of line bundles on projective bundles: Introduction

 this will hold for all varieties considered in this paper.
-Then, a sequence of line bundles\footnote{By abuse of language we always speak of line and vector bundles even if invertible or locally free sheaves would sometimes be more appropriate.} $\CL_1,\ldots,\CL_n$ is {\em exceptional} if there are no nontrivial backwards Ext-groups:
+A sequence of line bundles\footnote{By abuse of language we always speak of line and vector bundles even if invertible or locally free sheaves would sometimes be more appropriate.} $\CL_1,\ldots,\CL_n$ is {\em exceptional} if there are no nontrivial backwards Ext-groups, i.e.,